leeeaaa/PneumoniaDetection/README.md

 ### Neural network with Tensorflow

+We trained the model with the following parameters:

+- Batch size: 32

+- Number epochs: 30

+- initial learning rate: 0.1

+After the training was completed, the model scored the following values on the test set:

+- Loss: 0.6502

+- Accuracy: 0.7628

+- Precision: 0.7559

+- Recall: 1.0000

+- F1: 0.861

-As expected, this model didn't perform as good as the CNN.
-This model tends to overfit the training set although we used regularization.
+As expected, according to the F1 and the accuracy score, this model didn't perform as good as the CNN.

-On the other hand

 ### Convolutional neural network with Tensorflow